Who would be interested in a townhouse? Everyone has their sights set on a townhouse!

-Recent waves of outside-the-box housing ideas have brought us teeny-weeny homes, converted shipping containers, modern prefab palaces, and co-housing apartments with luxe perks for millennials.
+Recent waves of creative housing ideas have brought us teeny-weeny homes, converted shipping containers, modern prefab palaces, and co-housing apartments with opulent perks for millennials.

-But the latest “it” homes with builders and buyers have been around since the 19th century.
+However, the homes that are currently the most popular among builders and buyers have been around since the nineteenth century.

 What Is a Townhome?